BasilKarol/ani-CycleGAN/README.md

 The network was originally trained on the Flickr Faces dataset (https://www.kaggle.com/xhlulu/flickrfaceshq-dataset-nvidia-resized-256px).
 However, due to the variety of people's gender/age, as well as differences in their scale, the network was NOT able to correctly carry the style.

-After some searching, the selfie2anime dataset (https://www.kaggle.com/arnaud58/selfie2anime) was found to be perfect for the task.
+After some researching, the selfie2anime dataset (https://www.kaggle.com/arnaud58/selfie2anime) was found to be perfect for the task.
 Training was done using the kaggle platform's dedicated Nvidia Tesla K80 graphics card.
 Full training time took around **~30 hours**.

 In the final version in 80% of cases the network successfully transfers the style, as well as in good lighting and photo rotation correctly detects the face and modifies it.
 However, sometimes you can find non-critical artifacts in generated faces - white (sometimes black) 'spots'.
-In Monet2Photo work this issue practically disappeared by the end of network training.
+In Monet2Photo this issue practically disappeared by the end of network training.

 ### *AniCycleGAN Results*:
 ![AniCycleGAN Results 1_1](./images/anigan_ex1.png)